JakeSidSmith/antler/README.md

 Each rule can be provided with either a string representing the error level (`off`, `warning`, or `error`), or an object with a level key.

-Some rules allow the user to provide additional options as an object in the `options` key.
+Some rules allow (or require) the user to provide additional options as an object in the `options` key.

 Options are (at the time of writing) always strings or arrays of strings.